Get insider access

 4 cd/m²

-The Apple Studio Display has excellent peak brightness in SDR.
+The SDR brightness is excellent.
 It easily gets bright enough to fight glare in bright rooms, and although smaller highlights are a bit dimmer, the difference isn't noticeable.
 These measurements are from after calibration in the 'Apple Display (P3-600 Nits)' Picture Mode.

 0